Summer Olympic Games: Early years

 The International Olympic Committee (IOC) was founded in 1894 when Pierre de Coubertin, a French pedagogue and historian, sought to promote international understanding through sporting competition.
 The first edition of The Olympic Games was held in Athens in 1896 and attracted just 245 competitors, of whom more than 200 were Greek, and only 14 countries were represented.
 Nevertheless, no international events of this magnitude had been organised before.
-Female athletes were not allowed to compete, though one woman, Stamata Revithi, ran the marathon course on her own, saying "If the committee doesn't let me compete I will go after them regardless".
+Female athletes were not allowed to compete, though one woman, Stamata Revithi, ran the marathon course on her own, saying, "If the committee doesn't let me compete, I will go after them regardless".
+Women first participated officially in the 1900 Paris Games, with 22 women competing in five sports.
+Female participation has increased dramatically since then, with nearly half of the athletes in recent Games being women.

 The 1896 Summer Olympics, officially known as the Games of the Olympiad, was an international multi-sport event which was celebrated in Athens, Greece, from 6 to 15 April 1896.
 It was the first Olympic Games held in the modern era.
 About 100,000 people attended for the opening of the games.
 The athletes came from 14 nations, with most coming from Greece.
-Although Greece had the most athletes, the U.S. finished with the most champions.
-11 Americans placed first in their events vs. the 10 from Greece.
+Although Greece had the most athletes, the U.S. finished with the most champions; 11 Americans placed first in their events vs. the 10 from Greece.
 Ancient Greece was the birthplace of the Olympic Games, consequently Athens was perceived to be an appropriate choice to stage the inaugural modern Games.
 It was unanimously chosen as the host city during a congress organised by Pierre de Coubertin in Paris, on 23 June 1894.
 The IOC was also established during this congress.